lzwjava/blog-source/original/2025-02-05-emf-meter-en.md

 My initial experiments suggest that the radio frequency levels in my immediate surroundings are quite low, indicating a safe environment.
 This is likely due to my living in an apartment complex nestled under a mountain, resulting in poor 4G and 5G signal reception.
 Further testing in various locations is needed to draw broader conclusions.

+A low measurement of electromagnetic fields at one point in time does not guarantee consistently low levels.
+It's possible that the measurements could be higher on other days.

 ---

 [^1]: